Checkmarx/2ms/README.md

 ## Download and Install Precompiled Binaries

-You can download 2ms precompiled binaries for amd64 architecture from our [releases page](https://github.com/Checkmarx/2ms/releases).
+You can download 2ms precompiled binaries for amd64 architecture and others from our [releases page](https://github.com/Checkmarx/2ms/releases).
 The following links can be used to download the "latest" version, for each supported OS.

 - [Download for Windows](https://github.com/checkmarx/2ms/releases/latest/download/windows-amd64.zip)